stefanpla-dev/cut_tool/README.md

 - Specify delimiter
 - Select fields by number
-- Handle large files efficiently
+- Prints desired fields to the standard output.

 ## Usage